Website Manager

 Above fees are for first and second child.
 Third child (and thereafter) each receive $75 discount.

-EXTRA™Above Core cost plus amount determined later, based on number of EXTRA™ teams and players.
-Typically around $250 for additional training kits, multiple uniforms, and First Touch coach training.
-Plus additional expenses chosen by the team (banners, canopies, tournaments, backpacks, etc.) See EXTRA™ page for more info.
+EXTRA™Above Core cost plus amount determined later (around $250) based on number of EXTRA™ teams and players.
+Plus uniform costs.
+See EXTRA™ page for more info.

 What's included in my fees?

-Your fee includes: AYSO membership, uniform (jersey, shorts, socks for Core/VIP/EXTRA™), photo package, yearbook, trophy / medal, and supplemental accident insurance.
+Your fee includes: AYSO membership, uniform (jersey, shorts, socks for Core/EPIC/EXTRA™), photo package, and supplemental accident insurance.
+EPIC, Playground, and U5 - U8 players receive a participation trophy or medal.

 What's not in my fees?